kalazzawi/AWS-Cloud-Practitioner/Domain4-QnA-BillingPricingAndSupport.md

 You have set up consolidated billing for several AWS accounts.
 One of the accounts has purchased a number of reserved instances for 3 years.
 Which of the following is true regarding this scenario?

-<br>&nbsp;&nbsp;&nbsp;&nbsp;A. The Reserved Instance discounts can only be shared with the master account.
+&nbsp;&nbsp;&nbsp;&nbsp;A. The Reserved Instance discounts can only be shared with the master account.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. All accounts can receive the hourly cost benefit of the Reserved Instances.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. The purchased instances will have better performance than On-demand instances.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. There are no cost benefits from using consolidated billing; It is for informational purposes only.